coleins/Enquest-Training/TA-Training.md

 ### Pass Data to Payroll

 If the employee passes ot1, ot2, lost hours or absenteeism data to payroll, check the checkbox at the bottom.
 Ensure to adjust the input fields accordingly.

+NAILS AND STEEL TRAINING HRMS/TA

+The new system is browser based, accessed via url via computer Focus on the hrm and ta system today
+Introduction bit of the training

+begin with dashboard during training go through the charts hrms charts understand disciplinary in the hrms module onboarding

+shifts
+leaves
+opening balances
+leave structure
+user/ user role
+set time lines for clocking in/out(Nails and Steel)

+customization
+birth data to be made mandatory employee information statutory information (because of the paternity leave 1 wife) shift(morning shift and night shift) approved on a daily before shift start.
+2 approvals for all employee data input into the system by hr(any changes made by the hr department) leave approvers to be provided with the leave opening balances and leave types role rights changes need approval any changes in the system 1 hr lunch break, past the 1 hour to be deducted generate the daily attendance report to be signed for legal purposes daily payslip design include numbe of worked hours in a month and signed by employee at the end of the month

+in and out for drivers and turn boys on the out device which is locked late in the night